wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    1. What do we do in the event of compromise? (an unauthorized third-party, such as hackers, make use of the secret)
    <br /><br />

-Capabilities that Vault does not address (for Zero-Trust), but other HashiCorp products do:

-   * Consul: Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
-   <br /><br />

 ## HashiCorp Vault's Value Proposition

-The value that HashiCorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (asymetric X.509 certificates) which have a controlled lease period.
+The value that HashiCorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (X.509 certificates) which have a controlled lease period.
 Vault forces a mandatory <strong>lease contract</strong> with clients.
 All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
 Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

-Toward that, HashiCorp provides an <a href="#CloudService">"Encryption as a Service" in the public cloud</a> to enterprises.

 * Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.